Employee Development

 Post the One to One

-A big part of good meetings is how your document and follow-up.
-Our tips for holding consistent One to Ones also involve events post meeting.
+A big part of good meetings is how you document and follow up.
+Our tips for holding consistent One to Ones also involve events post-meeting.

 • Always document a summary of the points discussed and share with your team member.
 Do so promptly and not weeks after the discussion.